Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 Categories

-Positive psychology is an area of psychology focussed on the strengths and behaviours that help people build meaningful, purposeful lives.
-When applied in a workplace, positive psychology enables people to move beyond feeling that they’re simply surviving in their jobs to feeling that they’re flourishing meaningfully in their careers.
+Positive psychology is an area of psychology focused on the strengths and behaviours that help people build meaningful, purposeful lives.
+When applied in the workplace, positive psychology enables people to move beyond feeling that they’re simply surviving in their jobs to feeling that they’re flourishing meaningfully in their careers.
 This, in turn, helps boost individual and organisational performance.
-The boost can be substantial – a recent study by the University of Oxford found that happy workers are up to 13 per cent more productive.

 This article will explore what positive psychology is in more detail and how it can influence performance.
-The article will explain the PERMA model and the benefits of positive psychology, as well as discuss examples of, and interventions for, positive psychology.
+It will explain the PERMA model and the benefits of positive psychology, as well as discuss examples of, and interventions for, positive psychology.

 What is positive psychology?

-What is positive psychology and why is it important?
-In a nutshell, positive psychology is the study of the positive aspects of the human experience.
-Positive psychology is about more than being happy and positive, though.
-It’s about all aspects of creating a satisfying life, for example, contentment, self-actualisation and joy.
+Positive psychology is the study of the positive aspects of the human experience.
+However, positive psychology is about more than being happy and positive.
+It’s about all aspects of creating a satisfying life - for example, contentment, self-actualisation and joy.

-The reason that positive psychology is so important is that being fulfilled in life and living a life of meaning is critical for all human beings.
-If we aren’t feeling satisfied or fulfilled, we’re more likely to feel angry, anxious and depressed, and these feelings often result in extremely negative health outcomes.
+Positive psychology is so important because being fulfilled in life and living a life of meaning is critical for all human beings.
+If we aren’t feeling satisfied or fulfilled, we’re more likely to feel angry, anxious and depressed, and these feelings often result in negative health outcomes.

-Regarding work in particular, feeling fulfilled is particularly important, given that, according to HuffPost Australia, we spend at least 13 years of our lives at work.
-In recent years, positive psychology has been increasingly applied and practiced in the workplace because of its slew of benefits, including employees being more engaged in their work and less likely to be absent.
+Regarding work in particular, feeling fulfilled is particularly important, given that people spend at least a third of their lives working.
+In recent years, positive psychology has been increasingly applied and practised in the workplace because of its slew of benefits, including employees being more engaged in their work and less likely to be absent.
 Happier employees are also less likely to leave.

 One particular benefit of positive psychology in the workplace is that it boosts individual – and hence organisational – performance.
-The reason is that more satisfied employees are more productive in general and put in more discretionary effort.
+The reason is that the more satisfied employees are, the more productive they are in general and the more discretionary effort they put in.
 They’re also likely to be more innovative and better at solving problems.

 The PERMA model

+There would’ve been no positive psychology in practice without the work of the founding father of positive psychology – Seligman – and his PERMA model.
 Seligman’s PERMA model has been critical in developing the positive psychology field and helping many people and employees find meaning in their lives and work.
-The PERMA model, which stands for positive emotion, engagement, relationships, meaning and accomplishments, is an evidence-based model that, when applied in the workplace, can help employees feel happier and be more productive.
+PERMA, which stands for positive emotion, engagement, relationships, meaning and accomplishments, is an evidence-based model that, when applied to the workplace, can help employees feel happier and be more productive.

 1. Positive emotion